 TURN THE POWER BACK ON

-While these steps will help to keep your AC system in top shape, be cautious that there are maintenance items that only a trained and skilled hvac repair Baltimore technician will be able to perform.
+While these steps will help to keep your AC system in top shape, be cautious that there are maintenance items that only a trained and skilled HVAC technician will be able to perform.
 For an instance, a slow refrigerant leak in your AC system may lead to expensive compressor failure, but a homeowner does not have the tools or skills necessary to check refrigerant levels.
 Also, clean ducts and proper airflow are important factors to a well-functioning system, but homeowners lack the necessary equipment for the job.
 The bottom line?
 While some AC maintenance can be perform by a savvy homeowner, it’s still important to have an expert technician check the system from time to time.